FirebirdSQL/jaybird/devdoc/publish.md

 To publish to Maven use

 ```
-./gradlew clean assemble publish -PcredentialsPassphrase=<credentials password>
+./gradlew clean assemble publish -PcentralPassword=<value>
 ```

-Where `<credentials password>` is the password used to add the credentials (see also below).
+This command will prompt for you GPG key password if it's not already cached in your current session.

 The `assemble` task is not strictly necessary, but will also generate the `dist` zip and sign it.